Xercoy/leap/README.md

 # LEAP

-A clone of hop made in Go, made for linux.
+A clone of hop in Go, made for linux.
 Keeps a hidden file in your home directory called .leap to keep track of all of the places that you can hop to.

 # Usage